John Lithgow: 2016–present: Career expansion

-Other appearances
+Other work

+Works for children

 Lithgow has done extensive work for children, including several books and albums.
-Some of his book titles are Marsupial Sue, Marsupial Sue Presents "The Runaway Pancake", Lithgow Party Paloozas!: 52 Unexpected Ways to Make a Birthday, Holiday, or Any Day a Celebration for Kids, Carnival of the Animals, A Lithgow Palooza: 101 Ways to Entertain and Inspire Your Kids, I'm a Manatee, Micawber, The Remarkable Farkle McBride, Mahalia Mouse Goes to College and I Got Two Dogs.
-He also appeared as a guest on Ants in Your Pants, a Canadian children's program.
+While he was the conductor of the orchestra of Brahms Hungarian Dance Ballet and Tchaikovsky's The Nutcracker, he took children to some of the performances.
+The titles of his books for children include, Marsupial Sue, Marsupial Sue Presents "The Runaway Pancake", Lithgow Party Paloozas!: 52 Unexpected Ways to Make a Birthday, Holiday, or Any Day a Celebration for Kids, Carnival of the Animals, A Lithgow Palooza: 101 Ways to Entertain and Inspire Your Kids, I'm a Manatee, Micawber, The Remarkable Farkle McBride, Mahalia Mouse Goes to College, and I Got Two Dogs.
+He also appeared as a guest on Ants in Your Pants, a Canadian program for children.

-Lithgow launched into a career as a recording artist with Singin' in the Bathtub, a 1999 album of children's music.
-In June 2002, Lithgow released his second children's album Farkle and Friends, but however, Waylon Jennings died four months before its release, and it was dedicated to his memory.
-It was the musical companion to his book The Remarkable Farkle McBride, which tells the story of a young musical genius.
-Farkle and Friends features the vocal talents of Lithgow and Bebe Neuwirth, backed by the Bill Elliott Swing Orchestra as well.
-In August 2006, Lithgow released a Franz Schubert tribute album, The Sunny Side of the Street, his third children's album and first with Razor & Tie.
+Lithgow launched into a career as a recording artist with Singin' in the Bathtub, a 1999 album of music for children.
+In June 2002, Lithgow released his second album for children Farkle and Friends; however, Waylon Jennings died four months before its release, and it was dedicated to his memory.
+It was the musical companion to his book, The Remarkable Farkle McBride, which tells the story of a young musical genius.
+Farkle and Friends features the vocal talents of Lithgow and Bebe Neuwirth, backed by the Bill Elliott Swing Orchestra, as well.

+In August 2006, Lithgow released a Franz Schubert tribute album, The Sunny Side of the Street, his third album for children and first with Razor & Tie.
 This album features versions of classic songs from the Great American Songbook, including "Getting to Know You" and "Ya Gotta Have Pep".
-Produced by JC Hopkins, the album features guest appearances by Madeleine Peyroux, Wayne Knight, Sherie Rene Scott and Maude Maggart.
-Lithgow also makes occasional appearances on stage and television singing children's songs, accompanying himself on guitar.
+Produced by J. C. Hopkins, the album features guest appearances by Madeleine Peyroux, Wayne Knight, Sherie Rene Scott, and Maude Maggart.
+Lithgow also makes occasional appearances on stage and television singing songs for children, accompanying himself on guitar.

-In 2022, Lithgow presented Liv Ullman with the Academy Honorary Award at the Governors Awards.